 Jangular did come up with this workaround using the Zeus magazines, not idea but it is much faster from his evidence (I cannot say I have tried it though)

 Once you have loaded the magazine, the slot itself is large but you have to line up a few different notches and grooves.
 I’m sure you can get slick with this, but I still fumble it more often than not.
-With a magazine this size is a little bit more cumbersome and far more fiddly than other magazines.
+With a magazine this size, it is a little bit more cumbersome and far more fiddly than other magazines.

 This is a flywheel blaster, so there is a second trigger on the grip to power up the flywheels.
 Please note there is also a safety catch that stops this trigger working….I didn’t notice this and was swearing away thinking I had bought a dud!
 Once the flywheels are up and running you can squeeze the trigger and unleash all 40 rounds of foam fury!!